BetterDiscord/docs/docs/plugins/basics/addons.md

 BdApi.Themes.toggle("Nox");
 ```

-Of course you can have more granular control and specifically enable or disable when you need to.
+Of course, you can have more granular control and specifically enable or disable when you need to.
 You can even combine all three.

 ```js
 BdApi.Themes.enable("Nox");  // Nox is now enabled